de-shyt/CUB_conspects/Operating Systems JUB.md

 #### Swapping principle

 Swapping is a memory management technique in which any process can be temporarily swapped from main memory to a so-called *swap space* -- secondary memory.
-It is used to temporarily remove inactive programs from the main memory, so that it becomes available for other processes.
+The swap space is located on a disk.

+ Swapping is used to temporarily remove inactive programs from the main memory, so that it becomes available for other processes.
 The purpose of the swapping is to access the data present in the hard disk and bring it to RAM so that the application programs can use it.

 Swapping is used only when data is not present in RAM.